jcalixte/rnrps/article/article.md

 ### Merge

-During a game each player will update his own document so we'll not have to deal with conflicts.
+During a game each player will update his own document so we won't have to deal with conflicts.
 But our component can only handle one document `Play` to display plays and scores.
 At this stage we only have one work left to do: to fetch the two documents in the database and merge them into one.

 In the file `PlayService.`, we'll call the method `mergePlays` where we use a spread operator to merge the two documents.
 But there is a little more work to do when we want to gather play `turns` (in which each player updates their moves).
 For each `turn`, we retrieve the move of the player 1 in the player 1's document and the move of the player 2 in the player 2's document.
 Like this: